AmarjeetRoy/Vegetable_Market_Analysis/README.md

 - Comparing vegetable prices across different markets to understand regional variations.
 - Assessing the potential and challenges of the quick-commerce vegetable business in a competitive market like Delhi.

-## Tools, Libraries, and Techniques
+## ⚙️Tools, Libraries, and Techniques

 - **Data Extraction**: We utilized the Selenium library in Python for web scraping.
 - **Data Preprocessing**: Data cleaning and preprocessing were primarily done using Microsoft Excel.